Jerusalem tension triggers Gaza-Israel fire exchange | Law-Order

 At dawn, hundreds of people in Gaza challenged nightly curfews imposed by Hamas to curb the coronavirus outbreak and took to the streets in an act of solidarity with fellow Palestinians in Jerusalem, burning tires.

-There were concerns the violence could reignite following Friday noon prayers at a major holy site in Jerusalem, but thousands of worshippers dispersed peacefully after Muslim religious leaders called for restraint.

-But in the evening, dozens of Palestinians marched toward an entrance to the walled Old City of Jerusalem and clashed with Israeli police, which said the protesters had thrown stones and other items at officers.
-Six Palestinians were injured with two hospitalized.

-Palestinians have clashed with Israeli police on a nightly basis since the start of the Muslim holy month of Ramadan.
+Palestinians have clashed with Israeli police on a nightly basis since the start of the Muslim holy month of Ramadan nearly two weeks ago.
 The tensions began when police placed barricades outside the Old City's Damascus Gate, where Muslims traditionally gather to enjoy the evening after the daytime fast.

 The clashes intensified Thursday evening when hundreds of Palestinians hurled stones and bottles at police, who fired a water cannon and stun grenades to disperse them.
 Dozens of Palestinians were wounded in the melee.

+There were concerns the violence could reignite following Friday noon prayers at Jerusalem's Al-Aqsa Mosque, but thousands of worshippers dispersed peacefully after Muslim religious leaders called for restraint.
+But in the evening the clashes resumed as dozens of Palestinians marched toward an entrance to the walled Old City of Jerusalem.
+Police said the protesters threw stones and fireworks and damaged both civilian and police cars.

+Palestinian medical officials said six Palestinians were injured, with two hospitalised.
+Israeli police said four officers were hurt.

-Early Saturday, Jordan strongly condemned “the racist attacks on Palestinians.”
-Foreign Minister Ayman Safadi tweeted: “As the occupying power under international law, Israel is responsible for stopping these attacks & for the dangerous consequences of failing to do so.”
-The U.S. Embassy said it was “deeply concerned” about the violence in recent days.
-“We hope all responsible voices will promote an end to incitement, a return to calm, and respect for the safety and dignity of everyone in Jerusalem,” it said in a statement.
+Early on Saturday, Jordan strongly condemned “the racist attacks on Palestinians”.
+Foreign Minister Ayman Safadi tweeted: “As the occupying power under international law, Israel is responsible for stopping these attacks; for the dangerous consequences of failing to do so.”

-Tens of thousands of Palestinians attended weekly prayers at the Al-Aqsa mosque compound in Jerusalem's Old City on Friday.
-The site is the third holiest in Islam and the holiest for Jews, who refer to it as the Temple Mount.

-Sheikh Muhammad Hussein, the Grand Mufti of Jerusalem, condemned the “police and settlers' attack on Palestinians in Jerusalem” in his sermon.
-But he called on worshippers to remain calm and not to give the other side an excuse to storm the compound.
-They dispersed peacefully after prayers and there were no immediate reports of unrest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)